yvadher/cmpt275App/README.md

 ### Team Name:  The Night Owls

-* **Fahd Chaudhry** : mchaudhr@sfu.ca --Fahd is a keen Engineering Science student studying at Simon Fraser Univeristy.
+* **Fahd Chaudhry** : mchaudhr@sfu.ca --Fahd is a keen Engineering Science student studying at Simon Fraser University.
 With a deep interest in technology and computers, Fahd is ready to tackle the challenges in the real world.
 Having an innate passion for coding, Fahd can can develop in C/C++, Python and VB/VBA programming languages.

 * **Karamveer Dhillon** : ksd8@sfu.ca --Karamveer is an inquisitive computer engineering student currently studying at Simon Fraser University.
 He loves technology in all its forms, and uses his knowledge of C and C++ to further explore the field.
 In addition to engineering, Karamveer has also studied business management, which gives him a unique perspective on things.